mcaceresb/stata-gtools/docs/usage/gquantiles.md

 well-defined question.
-Even if there will be at least 996 categories contain no values, there is no reason to limit the number of categories to 4 (of course, since the 1000 categories are created from those 4 values, in practice this might not be adviseable).
+Even if there will be at least 996 categories contain no values, there is no reason to limit the number of categories to 4 (of course, since the 1000 categories are created from those 4 values, in practice this might not be advisable).

 So why does the limit exist in `xtile`?
 It is actually a limit in `pctile`, which is used internally.
 Since `pctile` stores the percentiles in a variable